 Similarly, the coefficient of education indicated a negative sign for the total cost incurred in the production of vegetable.
 This was significant at 10% level.
 The result from the respondents however implied that increase in the level of education of farmers may tend to decrease cost inefficiency.
 The higher the number of the years of schooling the lower the cost inefficiency in vegetable cultivation.
 The result tends to suggests that educated wetlands vegetable farmers would be relatively more cost efficient due to better decisions taking in farm inputs cost that will minimize cost and maximize profit or increase wetlands vegetable output.
 The result is in agreement with (Adeshina et al., 2020) assertion that the level of education determines the allocative levels, efficiency and adoption of new innovation.

-The coefficient of the household size for sampled vegetable farmers was negatively and significant at 5% probability level.
+The coefficient of the household size for sampled vegetable farmers was negative and significant at 5% probability level.
 Evidently, only a reduction in house hold size would significantly enhance allocative efficiency in wetlands vegetable production.
 Larger household size tends to enhance cost efficiency.
 This may be attributed to cheap family labour available for wetlands vegetable cultivation, which invariably reduces cost of production.

 Table 2: Determinants of Vegetable Farmer’s Production Costs and Inefficiency